c-bless/scandb/README.md

 This tool provides some scripts to import *Nmap* and *Nessus* scan results into a sqlite database.
-The imported results can then be anlayzed by various tool to generate target list for other tools, generate csv files and DOCX reports ( based on DOCX templates).
+The imported results can then be analyzed by various tool to generate target list for other tools, generate csv files and DOCX reports ( based on DOCX templates).
 The following console commands are available after installation:

 | cli command | description |